The Trans Mountain Pipeline Expansion

 This Policy Note series is based on the CCPA’s submission to the 2019 BC Budget Consultations, which draws on our key findings from our research and policy analysis.
 The action items outlined represent a detailed and demonstrably affordable plan for how the BC government can tackle poverty and climate change, make life more affordable, provide the services that people need, and build a strong, sustainable and innovative economy that works for all British Columbians.

 Electoral Reform in BC

-From October 22 to November 30, 2018, British Columbians will be voting on a new electoral system for our province.
-The ballot will ask two questions: Do voters want to change from our current first-past-the-post (FPTP) system to a form of proportional representation (“pro rep”)?
-The second question will ask, if British Columbia adopts a proportional representation voting system, which of the following voting systems do you prefer?
-And people will get to rank their preferences between Mixed Member, Dual Member or Rural-Urban.
+From October 22 to November 30, 2018, British Columbians voted on a new electoral system for our province.
+The ballot asked two questions: Do voters want to change from our current first-past-the-post (FPTP) system to a form of proportional representation (“pro rep”)?
+The second question asked, if British Columbia adopts a proportional representation voting system, which of the following voting systems do you prefer?
+And people got to rank their preferences between Mixed Member, Dual Member or Rural-Urban.
 The CCPA-BC has determined that pro rep would much better reflect the real preferences and backgrounds of BC voters.
 Our Electoral Reform series explains why and debunks myths from the ‘No’ side.